 - HungerWeek – Taking place during Ignatian Heritage Month, this week of programming explores hunger and the impact of our food system while raising money for food-related charities locally, nationally, and globally.
 The annual canned food drive collects approximately 1,400 pounds of food to be donated to local food pantries.

-- Urban Agriculture Program – This effort from the Institute of Environmental Sustainability trains students to grow food in a sustainable food system and has an annual commitment to donate 20% of all produce.
+- Urban Agriculture Program – This effort from the School of Environmental Sustainability trains students to grow food in a sustainable food system and has an annual commitment to donate 20% of all produce.
 Other food is sold at Loyola’s student-run Farmers Market and Felice’s, Loyola’s student-run pizza shop.

 - Clean Plate Challenge – Multiple times each year, Loyola students are confronted with their own food waste.
 Diners are asked to commit to the ‘Clean Plate Challenge’ to only take what they will eat and are made aware of the waste they produce.